Summary

 - Aboriginal and Torres Strait Islander people

-- homeless people and people at risk of homelessness
+- people who are homeless or at risk of homelessness

 - refugees and asylum seekers